BernhardHumm/AAI/manuscript/04_AI Application_Architecture.md

 1. What characterizes an AI application?
 1. What are the main components of the AI reference architecture?
-1. Could you speak of an AI application  if none of these technologies are used: reasoning engine, machine learning framework, agent framework?
-1. What is an agent?
-Give examples.
+2. Give examples of AI application architectures derived from the reference architecture
+3. What is hybrid AI?
+What are the advantages and disadvantages?
-1. Which services do agent frameworks offer?
+4. What are agents?
+Which services do knowledge-based agent frameworks offer?
+Which services do LLM-based agent-frameworks offer?
-1. In which situations is the use of an agent framework recommended?
-In which not?
-2. Which programming language should be used for developing an AI application?
+5. How to engineer agentic AI systems (methodology)?